InternationalKoder/Galanext/readme.txt

  CHANGELOG:

+ Nov 17, 2014:
+ + Added a moving enemy you can destroy
+ * Changed the build script to get the most optimized (for speed) program.

  Nov 15, 2014:
  * Changed the build script so that you can compile Galanext with the provided libraries.
 You can compile the game without installing the SFML library.